 Log in using your ASLA username and password for member discounts and access to free PDH, for ASLA members only.
 ASLA Online Learning content, except for a few of the LARE Prep webinars, is free for Student ASLA members to access!

-In addition to the more than 190 recorded presentations available for on-demand viewing and browseable by topic area, the ASLA Online Learning series also provides the opportunity to tune in live to ask experts questions, while earning PDH.
+In addition to the nearly 200 recorded presentations available for on-demand viewing and browseable by topic area, the ASLA Online Learning series also provides the opportunity to tune in live to ask experts questions, while earning PDH.
 The next live presentations for PDH are coming up in March:

 - Out There: New Practices of Community Engaged Design – 1.0 PDH (LA CES/HSW) on March 2, 2021